 Avoid AI Missteps By Considering and Addressing Bias, Data, Drift, Privacy and Security

 As you work to better understand and take action to improve user experiences and drive business outcomes, take care in your implementation and the use cases to which you apply AI.
 Work to prevent AI bias and privacy problems, and make sure your model works as intended.
-These are challenging problems for which humans don’t always have tidy answers, as Unisys President and COO Eric Hutto recently noted, but they bear consideration and attention.
+These are challenging problems for which humans don’t always have tidy answers, but they bear consideration and attention.

 - Continue to revisit your AI model because inputs and environmental factors change over time.
 As a Unisys colleague explained, such changes can lead to model drift, creating bad results.
 Monitor for drift and retrain your model when it happens.